mdayanabbas/inline-documentation-finder/README.md

 ### Prerequisites

-- **Google Chrome**: Ensure you have the latest version of Chrome installed.
+- **Google Chrome**: Ensure the latest version of Chrome is installed.

 ### Steps